annoydey/Mobile-sensors_application/README.md

 Users can test his/her mobile sensors.
 Features like:
-- Play and Pause music by waving users hand.
+- The most interesting features is when users tilt his/her phone and wants to write message the keyboard will automatically pop up and when user put the phone in to plain surface it will disappear automatically.
 - It can automatically turn on the flash light when it sense the dark place and for turn off users need to use voice command to turn it off.
-- The most interesting features is when users tilt his/her phone and wants to write message the keyboard will automatically pop up and when user put the phone in to plain surface it will disappear automatically.
+- Play and Pause music by waving users hand.
-- Lastly, It will shows all the basic five sensors value like (Accelerometer Sensor, Light Sensor, Proximity Sensor, Gyroscope and Magnetometer).
+- Lastly, Users can see all the basic five sensors value like (Accelerometer Sensor, Light Sensor, Proximity Sensor, Gyroscope and Magnetometer).

 #### Before installing this app please set up the finger prints and install the apk to avoid an error.